Skip to main content

 Any Agent

 The simplest way to install skills for any agent is with the skills CLI.
-It automatically places skill files in the correct discovery paths for Claude Code, Codex, Cursor, Windsurf, and 40+ other agents.
+It places skill files in the correct discovery paths for Claude Code, Codex, Cursor, Windsurf, and other supported agents.

 .run("npm install -g skills")